Deepti-Dk/Deepti-Dk/README.md

 ### Hi there, I'm Deepti Sharma 👋
 **It's time for something new!
-I am an experienced Learning & Developement Consultant who is embarking on a career changing journey as a 'Full-Stack Developer'.**
+From being an experienced Learning & Developement Consultant I am embarking on a career changing journey as a 'Full-Stack Developer'.**

 * 🔭 I’m currently working on a full stack applications
 * 🌱 I’m currently learning React & UX